 - The possibility of losing your job and all the financial worries and difficulties resulting from a loss of income

-- Difficulty in finding a new job as a result of a criminal conviction for drinking and driving
+- Increased difficulty in finding employment as a result of having a criminal conviction for drinking and driving

-- Your lifestyle could change drastically, you will lose the independence and freedom that being allowed to legally drive can provide
+- Your lifestyle could change drastically, you will lose the independence and freedom that being allowed to legally drive a motor vehicle can provide

 - You may find you have difficulty travelling to certain foreign countries and obtaining a visa.
-The United States is notoriously strict with criminal convictions.
-You can find more information on travelling to the USA and obtaining a visa after a drink driving conviction here.
+The United States is notoriously strict when considering certain criminal convictions.
+(More information on travelling to the USA on a visa or esta after a drink driving conviction)

-These are just some of the possible outcomes a person can expect when they are convicted of a drink driving offence.
+These are just some of the possible consequences a person can expect when they are convicted of a drink driving offence.
 The penalties are severe!